-2 muslin wraps.
++ 2 muslin wraps.
 For swaddling the bub, one to use while the other’s in the wash.
 Also good to drape over your shoulder if you’re feeding in public, a nice big scarf works well for that too.

 + A pack of terry towelling cloth nappies.
-These cloths are great to have on hand for all manner of uses – for burp cloths, to change the bub on when you’re out and about or pop on the bed to change the bub at home.. they’re just small squares of white towel that are very handy in quite an unexplained way.
+These cloths are good to have on hand for all manner of uses – for burp cloths, to change the bub on when you’re out and about or pop on the bed to change the bub at home.. they’re just small squares of white towel that are very handy in quite a random unexplainable way.

 + A few zippies/newborn gear.
 I wouldn’t worry about 0000 size clothes, your bub will grow out of them within a week or so – best to start with 000 and move on from there.
-Your loved ones will give you so many baby clothes once the bub arrives, so just a few sets to begin with will suffice, maybe 4-5 outfits.
+Your loved ones will give you so many baby clothes once the bub arrives, so just a few sets to begin with should suffice, maybe 4-5 outfits.

 + A few pairs of socks.
 Also good to use as mittens to stop the bub from scratching, Seed makes really good ones that don’t fall off.

 + 2-3 bottles and teats.
 I like the glass Pidgeon ones, plus a bottle brush; neat little coconut fibre ones are available from most health food stores these days.

 + Breast pads.
 Etsy has a good range of handmade wash and wear ones, it’s worth buying a couple of sets as you use them every day for months.

 + Good books.
 There are few that I got a lot out of in terms of working towards a natural birth, getting the bub into a good routine and navigating the first few years of parenting – most libraries have copies of these books, they’re quite common:

 - French Children Don’t Throw Food by Pamela Druckerman

 - Birth Skills by Juju Sundin (a TENS machine is also a good idea)

 - The New Contented Little Baby Book by Gina Ford